FyZyX/vocava/src/vocava/home-page.md

 # Vocava
 1. **Language Selection and Fluency Adjustment**: Users can select their native language and the target language for the conversation from a list of options.
 Users can also set their fluency level in the target language using a slider.
+1. **User and Tutor Setup**: It initializes a 'user' object that stores the user's native language, target language, and fluency level.
+These are stored in the Streamlit session state to persist across reruns.
+A 'tutor' is also created using an API key.
+The tutor model can be switched between "Claude" and "mock" based on the DEBUG mode checkbox.

 ## User Preferences
 1. **Selection of Native and Target Language**: Users can select their native language and the target language for translation from a predefined list of languages.
 The selection retains a memory of the user's previous choices for convenience.